mozilla/hawk/README.md

 Authorization: Hawk id="dh37fgj492je", ts="1353832234", nonce="j4h3g2", hash="CBbyqZ/H0rd6nKdg3O9FS5uiQZ5NmgcXUPLut9heuyo=", ext="some-app-ext-data", mac="D0pHf7mKEh55AxFZ+qyiJ/fVE8uL0YgkoJjOMcOhVQU="
 ```

-It is up to the server if and when it validates the payload for any given request.
-For requests with a small payload full
+It is up to the server if and when it validates the payload for any given request, based solely on it's security policy
-authentication, including server-side calculation of the payload hash, is viable.
-In this case the server-side steps would be:
-- Calculate payload hash
-- Create normalized request string using server-calculated payload hash
-- Create the server-side MAC and ensure that it matches the client-provided MAC
+and the nature of the data included.

-However if the payload is of significant size then the server might not want to access the full payload prior to an initial
+If the payload is available at the time of authentication, the server uses the hash value provided by the client to construct
-check regarding the rest of the authentication process.
-In this case the server-side steps would be:
-- Create normalized request string using client-provided payload hash
-- Create the server-side MAC and ensure that it matches the client-provided MAC
+the normalized string and validates the MAC.
+If the MAC is valid, the server calculates the payload hash and compares the value
+with the provided payload hash in the header.
+In many cases, checking the MAC first is faster than calculating the payload hash.

+However, if the payload is not available at authentication time (e.g. too large to fit in memory, streamed elsewhere, or processed
+at a different stage in the application), the server may choose to defer payload validation for later by retaining the hash value
+provided by the client after validating the MAC.

-It is important to realize that in the second case although the client request has been authenticated the payload has **not**
+It is important to note that MAC validation does not mean the hash value provided by the client is valid, only that the value
-been validated, and it is incumbent on the server to validate the payload before the request completes.

-The conditions under which the server will follow the two paths laid out above are dependent on the specific implementation.
+included in the header was nor modified.
+Without calculating the payload hash on the server and comparing it to the value provided
+by the client, the payload may be modified by an attacker.

 # Single URI Authorization